IMPORTANT NOTE: As the COVID-19 outbreak continues to impact countries and communities please click here for local business updates.

 Find traditional homemade breads, pies, and places to eat; stock up on local maple syrup, and find regionally sourced meats and cheeses.
 Follow the aroma of fresh roast coffee or savour the latest on tap at a local craft brewery.

-St. Jacobs embodies a rich cultural history that includes the early Mennonite settlers of the 1800s and today's community of "Old Order" Mennonites.
+St. Jacobs embodies a rich cultural history that includes the early Mennonite settlers and a fascinating array of entrepeneurs and innovators.

 To see a sampling of individual stores in St. Jacobs Click Here